This vegan pesto pasta recipe is deliciously creamy, and can be made oil-free by replacing the oil with water. Best of all, it’s ready in 15 minutes!

 A good idea is to prepare a double batch of this creamy pesto and use it in various dishes throughout the week.
 For example:

-1. Toss it through some pasta and serve hot for dinner or cold for packed lunches.
-Check out a few other vegan lunchbox ideas here.
+- Toss it through some pasta and serve hot for dinner or cold for packed lunches. (psst – here are a few more vegan lunchbox ideas for you!)

-2. Add it to your sandwiches and wraps!
+- Add it to your sandwiches and wraps!
 This adds extra flavour to your lunch without the need for shop-bought condiments which can be high in salt and saturated fats.
-Bonus point if you make your sandwich into a toasted version.
+Extra tasty points if you make your sandwich into a toastie.

-4. Put it on your avocado toast.
+- Put it on your avocado toast.
 This might sound a little out-there but trust me, it is super tasty.
-And super green.
+And super green – YAY!

 Can you only make pesto with basil?